rgdyp/KongHomeWork/README.md

 ### 4. **Run Cypress Tests**
    - Once the installation is complete, you can run the Cypress tests :

       - **To open the Cypress UI for interactive testing:**
        ```bash
        npx cypress open
        ```
-       This will open the Cypress Test Runner, allowing you to manually run tests.
-You can also write or update your test scripts in the corresponding JavaScript files.
-The test script file is `CreateServiceRoute.cy.js` under the `cypress/e2e/Features` folder.
-It automates the creation of a service and route in Kong Gateway and verifies their successful creation using the filter functionality.
+       This will open the Cypress Test Runner where you can manually run tests.
+In this project, the test scripts are located in the `cypress/e2e/Features` directory named  `CreateServiceRoute.cy.js`,This test automates the creation of a service and route in Kong Gateway, verifies their successful creation, and cleans up test data afterward.

+     - **To run the tests in headless mode (without UI):**
+       ```bash
+       npx cypress run
+       ```
+       This will execute all the tests in the command line without opening the Cypress Test Runner.
+       The test results are generated using cypress-mochawesome-reporter and stored in the cypress/reports directory, including videos and screenshots for reference.

 ###  5. GitHub Actions (Continuous Integration)
    This project is set up with GitHub Actions to run Cypress tests automatically on every push to the `main` branch.
 This ensures that all tests are executed whenever changes are made